tomarrell/miniqueue/README.md

 ## Usage

-MiniQueue runs as a single binary, persisting the messages to the filesystem in a directory specified by the `-db` flag and exposes an HTTP/2 server on the port specified by the `-port` flag.
+miniqueue runs as a single binary, persisting the messages to the filesystem in a directory specified by the `-db` flag and exposes an HTTP/2 server on the port specified by the `-port` flag.